-Means domestic animals traditionally used in this state in the production of food, fiber or other animal products.
-"Livestock" includes cattle, swine, poultry, sheep and goats.
-"Livestock" does not include equine animals, bison, farm-raised deer, fish, captive game birds, ratites, camelids or mink.
+Means domestic animals traditionally used in this state in the production of food, fiber, or other animal products.
+"Livestock" includes cattle, swine, poultry, sheep, and goats.
+"Livestock" does not include equine animals, bison, farm raised deer, fish, captive game birds, camelids, ratites, or mink.
+(Please refer to ATCP 51 for any possible amendments to this definition.

 Livestock Facilities with More Than 500 Animal Units: Means facilities covered by Wis.
 Adm.
-Code ch.
+Code Ch.
 ATCP 51.